Restricted type II maximum likelihood priors on regression coefficients

+Our work is partially motivated by \cite{bayarri2019prior}, where prior-based versions of BIC (named PBIC and PBIC*) are defined.
+In particular, PBIC* is a version of BIC which builds upon a restricted type II ML version of the so-called ``robust'' prior \citep{berger1985statistical}.
+The scales of the prior in PBIC* maximize an approximate marginal likelihood subject to a unit-information restriction.
+The fact that PBIC* is well-behaved in the examples covered in \cite{bayarri2019prior} motivated us to study the properties of restricted type II ML procedures under model uncertainty in greater detail.

-The scenarios we consider in the paper involve regression coefficients in normal linear models (Section~\ref{sec:linmod}), high-dimensional ANOVA (Section~\ref{sec:ANOVA}), and the nonparametric regression example in \cite{shibata1983asymptotic} (Section~\ref{sec:shibata}).
+The scenarios we consider in this article involve regression coefficients in normal linear models (Section~\ref{sec:linmod}), high-dimensional ANOVA (Section~\ref{sec:ANOVA}), and the nonparametric regression example in \cite{shibata1983asymptotic} (Section~\ref{sec:shibata}).
 In this latter section we also highlight how type II ML can be fruitfully used when prior information is available.
 The article ends with conclusions.
 All the proofs are relegated to the supplementary material.